tari-project/tari/base_layer/wallet/README.md

-# Minotari Wallet
+# Minotaiji Wallet

-Foreign Function interface for the Minotari Android and Minotari iOS Wallets.
+Foreign Function interface for the Minotaiji Android and Minotaiji iOS Wallets.

-This crate is part of the [Tari Cryptocurrency](https://tari.com) project.
+This crate is part of the [Taiji Cryptocurrency](https://taiji.com) project.

 ## Build setup (Mac)